systematic-magic/AgingPubMed/research_papers_html.rst

 6.8.
 Check that email address is hyperlinked.

-6.9 Check that ORCID iD is hyperlinked and leads to a valid ORCID page.
-If ORCID page has “No public information available.”, then the ORCID iD is not valid and should be removed.
+6.9.
+Check that ORCID iD is hyperlinked and leads to a valid ORCID page.
+If ORCID page has “No public information available.”, then the ORCID iD is not valid and should be removed after informing the author and receiving confirmation of their understanding.

 6.10.
 Check that author’s name completely matches corresponding name in the author list (including the middle initials if any).